microsoft/gated-graph-neural-network-samples/README.md

 This code was tested in Python 3.5 with TensorFlow 1.3.
 To run the code `docopt` is also necessary.

+*Note:* This repository is not maintained anymore.
+An updated version of the _sparse_ codebase in this repo, together with many more GNN implementations, is available on https://github.com/microsoft/tf-gnn-samples.

-This code is maintained by the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) project at Microsoft Research, Cambridge, UK.
+This code was maintained by the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) project at Microsoft Research, Cambridge, UK.

 ## Data Extraction
 To download the related data run `get_data.py`.
 It requires the python package `rdkit` within the Python package